-Do Be Prepared When You Meet With Your Attorney.
+Do Be Prepared When You Meet With Your Chicago Family Law Attorney.
 When preparing to meet with your attorney, it is helpful to have a balance sheet identifying your assets and liabilities and two (2) years of tax returns.
 Think in advance about your goals and limits so your initial conversation can be productive.
 Also know that an agreement can address both: (i) what will happen in the event of a divorce and; and (ii) what will happen in the event of the death of a party during the marriage It is a good idea to think about whether you want to cover both possibilities in your agreement or just one.

 Do Make Sure Your Agreement Will Be Upheld.
 While this is of course your attorney’s job, you should know and understand the basics to ensure your agreement will be valid (The tips in this Article are based on Illinois law, which has enacted the Uniform Premarital Agreement Act.
 You should have your attorney explain the laws of your State):

 The agreement must be in writing and signed by both parties.
 It is often recommended that signatures be notarized and witnesses present as well.

 Although not required, it is preferred (and I always insist) that both parties have attorneys.

 The agreement must be executed voluntarily and free from fraud, duress and undue influence, meaning that both parties have to understand the agreement and agree to sign it.